How to treat a ruptured disc

-A ruptured disc may not always need treatment, as many occurrences never cause pain.
-Plenty of people live with the condition and don’t even realize it.
-Symptoms typically develop if the disc itself becomes irritated, or if expelled disc material compresses, or impinges upon, the spinal cord or a nearby nerve root.
-To understand the types of treatments available for a ruptured disc, we must first look at ways the condition can develop.
+A ruptured disc may not always need treatment, as this condition is not necessarily painful.
+In fact, a large number of people have ruptured discs and don’t even realize it.
+Symptoms typically develop if the disc itself becomes irritated, or if expelled disc material compresses the spinal cord or a nearby nerve root.
+To better understand the types of treatments available for a ruptured disc, it can be helpful to look at ways the condition can develop.

-Non-surgical and surgical treatments for a ruptured disc may vary, depending on the location of the disc in the spine, how severe your pain is, and whether or not you have any existing health conditions.
-It is best to always consult your physician before starting any course of treatment.
-The following conservative (non-surgical) treatments may be initially recommended by your physician upon diagnosis of a ruptured disc:
+Nonsurgical and surgical treatments for a ruptured disc can vary depending on the location of the disc in the spine, how severe your pain is and whether or not you have any existing health conditions.
+Always consult your doctor before starting any course of treatment.
+The following conservative treatments may be initially recommended by your physician upon diagnosis of a ruptured disc:

-- Medication – Non-steroidal anti-inflammatory drugs (NSAIDs) are often the first line of defense in treating herniated disc pain.
-NSAIDs such as ibuprofen, naproxen, and aspirin can help alleviate initial pain, as well as reduce inflammation if taken regularly over a period of time.
-Other pain medications or muscle relaxants also might be prescribed.
+- Medication.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are often recommended for treating ruptured disc pain.
+NSAIDs such as ibuprofen, naproxen and aspirin can help minor bouts of pain, as well as reduce inflammation if taken regularly over a period of time.

-- Physical therapy – A physical therapist can teach you proper body mechanics, helping to correct poor posture and other activities that might be causing your back or neck pain.
+- Physical therapy.
+A physical therapist can teach you proper body mechanics, helping to correct poor posture and other activities that might be causing your neck or back pain.
 A ruptured disc might also benefit from the light aerobic and stretching exercises included in physical therapy.

-- Epidural steroid injections – A mixture of steroid and anesthetic medications are injected directly on or near the impinged nerve.
-The anesthetic may help numb the feelings of pain and the steroid can help reduce inflammation.
+- Epidural steroid injections.
+A mixture of steroid and anesthetic medications are injected near the site of nerve compression.
+The anesthetic may help numb the feelings of pain, and the steroid can help reduce inflammation.